fkpwolf/docfx/docs/designs/sanitize-html.md

 - Standard HTML5 attributes for allowed HTML tag names.
 - Attribute names starting with `data-`.
-- Attribute names starting with `aria-`, used for improving accessibility.
+- Accessibility attributes: `role` and names starting with `aria-`.
-- Existing attribute names respected by `docs-ui` that does not have `data-` prefix.
+- Existing attribute names respected by `docs-ui` that does not have `data-` prefix: `highlight-lines`

 > ‼️ Due to how the HTML processing pipeline works today, we cannot tell _user HTML_ from _system generated HTML_, so this sanitizer works for both.
 All new `docs-ui` features that depend on build output with custom HTML attributes __MUST__ use `data-` prefix, overwise they'll be stripped by the sanitizer.